theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 Why should you care about scaling your team?
 Here are some symptoms of a team that is struggling with growth:

-* **Problems organizing work** - Entire teams stuck waiting on product requirements or on other teams, wasting time.
+* **Problems organizing work** - Entire teams stuck waiting on product requirements on other teams, wasting time.
 * Too many hurdles make the **slightest of changes to production take a very long time.** This leads to very frustrated business partners.
 * **Paralysis by analysis** - Teams stuck debating on how to implement something, again, wasting time.